 Viagra, Cialis, and Levitra each contain different ingredients, but they all work in the same way.
-By inhibiting an enzyme called PDE-5, these drugs increase blood flow and makes it easier to achieve an erection.
+By inhibiting an enzyme called PDE-5, these drugs increase blood flow and make it easier to achieve an erection.
 There are some side effects that commonly occur in all oral erectile dysfunction drugs, including:

 - Headaches: This is the most commonly reported side effect in all three drugs.

 - Facial flushing: Dilated blood vessels in the head can result in flushing that makes the face feel warm and look red.

 - Nasal Congestion: ED drugs lead to an increased amount of nitric oxide (NO) in the body, which can dilate vessels in the nasal cavities.

 - Gastrointestinal: Various GI symptoms including Indigestion and nausea can occur with all oral ED medications.

 Aside from the most common reactions, Viagra can cause changes to the eyes and vision.